 \section{Abstract}

-Online strategic classification studies settings in which agents strategically modify their features to obtain favorable predictions~\citep{fundamental-bounds}.
+Online strategic classification studies settings in which agents strategically modify their features to obtain favorable predictions.
 For example, given a classifier that determines loan approval based on credit scores, applicants may open or close credit cards and bank accounts to obtain a positive prediction.
 The learning goal is to achieve low mistake or regret bounds despite such strategic behavior.

 While randomized algorithms have the potential to offer advantages to the learner in strategic settings, they have been largely underexplored.
 In the realizable setting, no lower bound is known for randomized algorithms, and existing lower bound constructions for deterministic learners can be circumvented by randomization.
-In the agnostic setting, the best known regret upper bound is $O(T^{3/4}\log^{1/4}T|\mathcal H|)$~\citep{fundamental-bounds}, which is far from the standard online learning rate of $O(\sqrt{T\log|\mathcal H|})$.
+In the agnostic setting, the best known regret upper bound is $O(T^{3/4}\log^{1/4}(T|\mathcal H|))$ due to \cite{fundamental-bounds}, which is far from the standard online learning rate of $O(\sqrt{T\log|\mathcal H|})$.

-In this work, we provide refined upper and lower bounds for online strategic classification in both the realizable and agnostic settings.
-In the realizable setting, using a new construction, we prove a lower bound that, for $T > \ldim(\mc H) \Delta^2$, extends the existing lower bound $\Omega(\ldim(\mathcal{H}) \Delta)$, for deterministic algorithms to all algorithms.
-This yields the first lower bound that applies to randomized algorithms and resolves an open question posed by~\cite{fundamental-bounds}.
-We also provide the first randomized algorithm that improves the known (deterministic) upper bound of $O(\ldim(\mathcal H) \cdot \Delta \log \Delta)$.
-Our algorithm achieves the bound $O(\sqrt{T \cdot \ldim(\mathcal H) \log \Delta})$, which beats the known bound for $T < \log \Delta \ldim(\mathcal H) \Delta^2$.
+In this work, we provide refined upper and lower bounds for online strategic classification in both the realizable and agnostic settings; our bounds depend on the Littlestone dimension $\ldim(\mc H)$ of the hypothesis class $\mc H$ and the maximum degree $\Delta$ of the manipulation graph.
+In the realizable setting, using a new construction, we prove a lower bound that, for $T > \ldim(\mc H) \Delta^2$, extends the existing deterministic lower bound of $\Omega(\ldim(\mathcal{H}) \Delta)$ to all algorithms.
+This is the first lower bound that applies to randomized algorithms, resolving an open question of~\cite{fundamental-bounds}.
+We also give the first randomized algorithm that improves on the known deterministic upper bound of $O(\ldim(\mathcal H)\cdot\Delta\log\Delta)$, achieving $O(\sqrt{T\cdot\ldim(\mathcal H)\log\Delta})$ expected mistakes, in the regime $T < \ldim(\mathcal H)\,\Delta^2\log\Delta$.

-In the agnostic setting, we give a proper learner using convex optimization techniques to improve the regret upper bound to $O(\sqrt{T \log |\mathcal{H}|} + |\mathcal{H}| \log(T|\mathcal{H}|))$.
-We show a matching lower bound up to logarithmic factors for all proper learning rules, demonstrating the optimality of our learner among proper learners.
-As such, improper learning is necessary to further improve regret guarantees.